 Face mask safety is increasingly important as the CDC updated its guidance May 5, stating “Everyone should wear a cloth face cover when they have to go out in public, for example to the grocery store or to pick up other necessities.”
 CDC issued further guidance May 27 on how to safely wear and take off cloth face coverings to help mitigate the pandemic (cdc.gov/coronavirus).

-Further cloth face mask research should focus on masks that fit with zero gaps, the role of repeated washing, and humidity arising from exhalation, according to the UChicago/Argonne scientists. ##END TEXT, ART-CHART BELOW##
+Further cloth face mask research should focus on masks that fit with zero gaps, the role of repeated washing, and humidity arising from exhalation, according to the UChicago/Argonne scientists. ##END TEXT, ART-CHART AND OPTIONAL SIDEBAR BELOW##